mattheww/gomill/gomill_docs/competitions.rst

 :setting:`handicap_style` settings control the details of the game.
 The ringmaster doesn't know or care what rule variant the players are using; it's up to you to make sure they agree with each other.

+Any :setting:`startup_gtp_commands` configured for a player will be sent before the :gtp:`boardsize` and :gtp:`clear_board` commands.
+Failure responses from these commands are ignored.

 Each game normally continues until both players pass in succession, or one player resigns.